 - Concentrate on evergreen and perennial plants.
 These are low-maintenance plants that come back each year so you won’t have to replant large areas every spring.

 - Choose low maintenance plants.
 This may be hard to do if you are new to gardening.
 Ask your garden loving friends and your local nursery about plants that are beautiful, yet don’t require too much deadheading, cutting back, fertilizing, spraying, staking, etc. Watch out for plants that reseed aggressively.

 - Keep your tools close to your garden.
 Make sure your tools are easy-to-access and stored together.
 Build or buy an attractive tool shed or tool storage area so you don’t have waste time going back and forth between tools and plants.

 - Utilize power tools for big or frequent jobs.
 Use power-enhanced hedge trimmers, bulb augers, hole digging tools, tillers, etc.

 - Weed wisely.
 Weed when the soil is moist.
 For tiny little weeds that form mats, you can lift large patches with a transfer shovel and turn them upside down on end.
 Catch those weeds when they are small so you have to do less hauling.

 - Compost as much as possible.
 Add compost to your planting beds annually.
 Compost builds healthy soil that is more resistant to disease.
 Compost helps your soil hold on to the moisture it needs and also help shed excess soil moisture from heavy rains.
 Compost increases soil fertility naturally.

 - Top dress your planting beds with mulch or bark.
-Add 3” of disease free mulch to your planting beds to protect the soil from erosion and desiccation.
+Add 3” (7.5 cm.) of disease-free mulch to your planting beds to protect the soil from erosion and desiccation.
 Mulch helps suppress weeds.
 Do not bury the root crown or lower stem of your tree trunks though.